Football writer Alex Keble analyses where the weekend fixtures could be won and lost, including:

 There was nothing especially unusual about United’s tactical approach under the guidance of a suited Ruud van Nistelrooy, but the goals flowed freely as Casemiro and Bruno Fernandes excelled as if unshackled for the first time this season.

-But it told us very little about how Van Nistelrooy - widely expected to be in the dugout on Sunday - will approach facing Chelsea.
+But it told us very little about how Van Nistelrooy - who will be in the dugout on Sunday - will approach facing Chelsea.

 One thing’s for sure - this is a much tougher fixture for Chelsea than it looked a week ago.